 6.3.1 General

-The NWDAF provides slice load level information to an NF on a network slice instance level.
+The NWDAF provides slice load level information to an NF on a Network Slice instance level.
 The NWDAF is not required to be aware of the current subscribers using the slice.
 The NWDAF notifies slice specific network status analytics information to the NFs that are subscribed to it.
 An NF may collect directly slice specific network status analytics information from NWDAF.
 This information is not subscriber specific.

 The NWDAF services as defined in the clause 7.2 and clause 7.3 are used to expose slice load level analytics from the NWDAF to the consumer NF (e.g. PCF or NSSF).